 "Ms. W closes the blinds so no one can see us, shuts off the lights, and tells us to go in the corner by the ABC board.
 She locks the door and tells us not to talk or even whisper.
 But Mommy, what happens to Ms. W and the other grown ups when we are safe in the corner and they’re not?”

-"The class and the kindergarten room will lock their classroom doors and go hide in the storage hallway and bathrooms."
+the kindergarten room will lock their classroom doors and go hide in the storage hallway and bathrooms."
+Joe Raedle/Getty Images News/Getty Images Charlotte, 8

 "Ms. F locks the door, pulls down the blind, and turns off the lights while we hide in our cubbies.
 Ms F sits criss-cross applesauce on the floor in front of us with her arms stretched out to block us, but she says we should try to scrunch up and make ourselves as small as possible because then we're harder to hit."